PAGE 12 - April 2, 2008

 preciate Florida's marshes and wetlands.
 Now

-to its natural state.
+its natural state.

 kansas' 39th Infantry Brigade for two months of training